Memor1es/envyrp-docs/content/docs/character-management/ways-of-living.md

 ## Housing

-One of the greatest things that NotPixel offers is housing.
+One of the greatest things that EnvyRP offers is housing.
 We have officially taken it to the next level.

 You can purchase a house from a realtor, able to find in-game through Yellow Pages, Twitter, Legion Square, word-of-mouth.
 The Realtor will ask you a series of questions and you can come up with a deal.